johnhalz/pose3d_python/docs/API/pose.md

 ## Value Extraction

-To extract the raw values of the position and orientation, it is recommended to go through the `RE` and `TE` members.
+To extract the raw values of the position and orientation, it is recommended to go through the `ER` and `ET` members.

 ``` py title="Example"
 new_pose = Pose()